Chery: South Africa

 Chery started sales in South Africa in 2008, backed by local financial services company, Bidvest, and local car dealership company, Imperial.
 Several vehicles that was introduced include the QQ, QQ3, the J2 and J3 hatchbacks, and Tiggo TX.
 Chery left the market in 2018, and re-entered in 2022.
 By 2023, it is the sixth best-selling brand in the country.

 In April 2023, Chery introduced its Omoda brand in South Africa as a more "premium" offering.
 The Jaecoo brand was added in 2024.

 In 2025, Chery announced that it would introduce 19 new energy vehicles (NEVs) in South Africa, throughout the year, as part of further expansion in the country.
 The first of these vehicles was unveiled at Auto Shanghai 2025.
 Jay Jay Botes, General Manager for Chery South Africa, stated that Chery believes that its Super Hybrid technology will become a key growth driver in markets like South Africa.

 In July 2025, as part of its expansion in the country, Chery South Africa announced that it had reached a sales volume that justified exploring the viability of establishing a manufacturing plant in the country.
 Chery confirmed it was in the second phase of a feasibility study to determine the viability of local manufacturing.
 The feasibility study considered multiple production models, including semi-knocked-down (SKD) and completely knocked-down (CKD) kits, contract manufacturing, joint ventures, and a greenfield investment.
 The company further stated that, as part of the study, it was assessing the capability of local suppliers and ensuring compliance with regulatory requirements.

+In January 2026, Chery announced plans to acquire Nissan's vehicle manufacturing facility in Rosslyn, South Africa, subject to regulatory approval.
+The transaction includes the site's land, buildings and associated assets, including a nearby stamping plant, with completion expected in mid-2026.
+Under the agreement, the majority of Nissan employees at the facility were expected to be offered employment by Chery on substantially similar terms, while Nissan continued its sales and distribution operations in South Africa.

 Motorsport

 In 2010 and 2011, Chery competed in the Dakar Rally.
 The four cars participating in the rally included two Rely X5 race SUVs, one X5 lead car and one Rely H5 support vehicle for emergency situations.

 In 2024, the Tiggo 8 participated in the Taklimakan Rally on the T2 Production Vehicle class.

+In December 2025, Chery announced its plan to enter 24 Hours of Le Mans under its Exeed brand by 2030.